White House of the Chickasaws

 Today, Johnston County remains a vibrant and thriving community that honors its rich past while embracing the future.
 The area's strong agricultural heritage is still evident, with farming and ranching playing a significant role in the local economy.
 The county is also home to a number of historical sites and landmarks, which serve as a testament to its enduring history.
 From its Native American heritage to its role in the oil industry, Johnston County's history is a tapestry of diverse cultures, industries, and experiences that continues to shape the community today.

-This timeline provides a concise overview of the key events in the history of Johnston County, Oklahoma.
+This timeline provides a condensed summary of the historical journey of Johnston County, Oklahoma.

 • 1837: Johnston County territory was assigned to the Chickasaw Nation